garylirocks/quickrefs/authentication_and_authorization.markdown

 WebAuthn

-- Talks to the authenticator
+- JavaScript APIs for webpage to interactor with authenticators in the OS
 - Checks the relying party ID (eg. `x.com`) is a subset of the website URL

 Passkey

 - There is one unique passkey for a unique combination of
   - Relying party
   - User Account